Blog

 Injured in a Florida truck accident?
 Call Injury LawStars at (407) 887-4690 for a free consultation.
 We don’t charge a fee unless we win.

-Florida Trucking Laws and Federal FMCSA Regulations
+Florida Trucking Laws vs. Federal Regulations: What’s the Difference?

 Truck accident cases in Florida are governed by a unique combination of state law and federal regulations.
 Understanding this framework is critical to identifying violations that can establish liability.